-- Be careful if you receive an unsolicited email from a charitable organization asking for online donations. - If you are unfamiliar with a charitable organization or unsure whether it is a legitimate charity: - Review the charity's information - Make sure that you are going to the charity's official website before donating.
+- Be careful if you receive an unsolicited email, text or DM from a charitable organization asking for online donations. - If you are unfamiliar with a charitable organization or unsure whether it is a legitimate charity: - Review the charity's information at CharityNavigator.org. - Make sure that you are going to the charity's official website before donating.